tonistiigi/xx/README.md

     xx-verify ./build/$(xx-cargo --print-target-triple)/release/hello_cargo
 ```

+### WebAssembly

+`xx-cargo` can also be used to build WebAssembly targets.
+Use platform `wasi/wasm` on your builds for `xx` to pick up the correct configuration.
+If your code is compatible you can use identical Dockerfile to build Linux and WebAssembly containers.

+When using multi-stage builds to copy build results to other stages, note that Rust adds ".wasm" suffix to the binaries built with
+WebAssembly.

+Only Rust builds are supported at the moment.
+To build C/C++ code for WebAssembly using `xx-clang` your Dockerfile needs to set up Wasi Sysroot and `libclang-rt` itself.

 ## External SDK support

 In addition to Linux targets, `xx` can also build binaries for MacOS and Windows.
 When building MacOS binaries from C, external MacOS SDK is needed in `/xx-sdk` directory.
 Such SDK can be built, for example, with [gen_sdk_package script in osxcross project](https://github.com/tpoechtrager/osxcross/blob/master/tools/gen_sdk_package.sh).
 Please consult XCode license terms when making such an image. `RUN --mount` syntax can be used in Dockerfile in order to avoid copying SDK files.
 No special tooling such as `ld64` linker is required in the image itself.